TheGoodlike13/liberty_or_death/README.md

  3. Even though it has '...', it will not open a menu, it will just insert the drive.
  4. Run console command 'sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)'.
  5. If it fails, replace the $(uname -r) part with output from running 'uname -r' manually.
- 6. Run 'sudo /media/<your username>/<Virtual Box CD name>/VBoxLinuxAdditions.run'.
+ 6. Run 'sudo /media/{your username}/{Virtual Box CD name}/VBoxLinuxAdditions.run'.
  7. Restart your VM.
- 8. Run 'sudo adduser <your username> vboxsf'.
+ 8. Run 'sudo adduser {your username} vboxsf'.
  9. Open the file explorer, select 'Other locations'
 10. Click on your shared folder, enter your password and enjoy.